UVM-Wireless-Lab/SDR-Interrogator-Flowgraphs/README.md

 # SDR-Interrogator-Flowgraphs
 ## Overview
 This repository contains two flowgraphs designed for interrogating harmonic transponders.
 CL_Sweep performs a single carrier interrogation and monitors the relative conversion loss vs power.
 AM_Sweep performs a two carrier interrogation using a two tone amplitude modulated (AM) interrogation signal.
+There are two variants for each flowgraph, one for sweeping power and one for sweeping frequency.

 ## Requirements
 The flowgraphs require the custom blocks in [SDR-Interrogator-Blocks](https://github.com/UVM-Wireless-Lab/SDR-Interrogator-Blocks]).
 This module must be installed in GNU Radio before running the flowgraphs.